Asean

 Since the military coup in Myanmar on Feb.
 1, 802 civilians have been killed.
 The majority of the people who have been killed were peaceful protesters shot by state security forces — the very people that are meant to…

-- Ian Martin and Charles Petrie
+- Opinion by Ian Martin and Charles Petrie

 - • April 24, 2021